Aurilla/big-data/index.md

 ### Tuesday 2nd October 2018,  09h10 – 15h00
 #### USN, Kongsberg

 Provides direct and practical overview of Agile Methods with Specific Focus on SCRUM to provide pointers for Certification (Professional Scrum Master).

 ## Course content
 This course provides a practical overview of Agile methods by starting with the Agile Manifesto and leading the participants into the details of Agile practices.
 With specific focus on SCRUM, this introductory course presents agile practices of Story cards, Walls, Scrum Team formation and Daily stand-ups.
+## Workshop Outcomes:
+•	Understanding Agile Manifesto as basis for Current Agile approaches in software development
+•	SCRUM – its Roles and Ceremonies
+•	SCRUM Team formation
+•	Applying Agile practices (User Stories, Daily Stand-ups, Backlogs, Sprints, Perspectives) as used in Scrum
+•	Composite Agile Method and Strategy (CAMS)
+•	Iteration Planning in CAMS

+## Who should attend
+The following roles will find this course invaluable:
+•	Developers wanting to understand how Agile/SCRUM fits in with a formal lifecycle
+•	Business Analysts/Requirements Modellers (understanding their roles in an Agile project)
+•	Managers wanting to use both formal and Agile approaches together
+•	Anyone Planning for Professional Scrum Master certification

-You can use the [editor on GitHub](https://github.com/Aurilla/big-data/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Registration fee is 900 kr and includes lunch, coffee and course materials Please register here (https://github.com/Aurilla/big-data/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.